lambdageek/cppguide-wip/cppguide.md

 of exceptions has implications on all dependent code.
 If exceptions can be propagated beyond a new project, it also becomes problematic to integrate the new project into existing exception-free code.
-Because most existing C++ code at Google is not prepared to deal with exceptions, it is comparatively difficult to adopt new code that generates exceptions.
+Because most existing C/C++ code in Mono is not prepared to deal with exceptions, it is comparatively difficult to adopt new code that generates exceptions.

-Given that Google's existing code is not exception-tolerant, the costs of using exceptions are somewhat greater than the costs in a new project.
+Given that Mono's existing code is not exception-tolerant, the costs of using exceptions are somewhat greater than the costs in a new project.
 The conversion process would be slow and error-prone.
 We don't believe that the available alternatives to exceptions, such as error codes and assertions, introduce a significant burden.

-Our advice against using exceptions is not predicated on philosophical or moral grounds, but practical ones.
-Because we'd like to use our open-source projects at Google and it's difficult to do so if those projects use exceptions, we need to advise against exceptions in Google open-source projects as well.
-Things would probably be different if we had to do it all over again from scratch.

 This prohibition also applies to the exception handling related features added in C++11, such as `std::exception_ptr` and